zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

    The unique ID you have used for the PayPal fraud library.
 You should include this if you use PayPal for an on-demand payment.
 The maximum character length is 32.

-   Please refer to the :doc:`Recurring payments guide </payments/recurring>` for more information on how to implement the fraud library.
+   Refer to the :doc:`Recurring payments guide </payments/recurring>` for more information on how to implement the fraud library.

 .. parameter:: digitalGoods